akka/akka/akka-docs/src/main/paradox/typed/cluster.md

 There are two ways to remove a member from the cluster.

+1. The recommended way to leave a cluster is a graceful exit, informing the cluster that a node shall leave.
+This can be performed using @ref:[JMX](../additional/operations.md#jmx) or @ref:[HTTP](../additional/operations.md#http).
+This method will offer faster hand off to peer nodes during node shutdown.
-1. You can stop the actor system (or the JVM process, for example a SIGTERM sent from the environment).
+1. When a graceful exit is not possible, you can stop the actor system (or the JVM process, for example a SIGTERM sent from the environment).
 It will be detected as unreachable and removed after the automatic or manual downing.
-1. A more graceful exit can be performed if you tell the cluster that a node shall leave.
-This can be performed using @ref:[JMX](../additional/operations.md#jmx) or @ref:[HTTP](../additional/operations.md#http).

 The @ref:[Coordinated Shutdown](../actors.md#coordinated-shutdown) will automatically run when the cluster node sees itself as
 `Exiting`, i.e. leaving from another node will trigger the shutdown process on the leaving node.
 Tasks for graceful leaving of cluster including graceful shutdown of Cluster Singletons and